jonieeng/cicdassignment/README.md

 Spent more than 12 hours, I finally gave up on including Docker in my workflow.

-[Prof Edward](https://www.linkedin.com/in/edwardjoesoef/) came to the rescue!
+And I got help from my classmate:Prof Edward, who came to the rescue!

 He got my problem solved!!! :innocent: